matthewjohnson42/memex-service/README.md

 The application makes extensive use of the Spring Boot framework.

-The application is hosted on AWS, and interacts with [memex-ui](https://github.com/matthewjohnson42/memex-ui) as its frontend.
+The application is hosted on AWS, uses Mongo DB and Elastic Search for data storage, and interacts with [memex-ui](https://github.com/matthewjohnson42/memex-ui) as its frontend.

 The configuration of the host on AWS is provided by [k8s-standalone](https://github.com/matthewjohnson42/k8s-standalone).